matthiasschaub/tahuti/inbox.md

 ## Priority

-- fix(ui): last update introduced a regression which made the footer not sticky anymore
 - feat: remove member from group as a host
 - feat: edit expense
 - ui: page transitions - keep spinner between sending add expense request and waiting